-- Below the number Zero, the Call button is now an End Call button.
-You can use this button to hang up, but it is easier to just use the Start/Stop Action gesture, a Two Finger Double Tap. - There are no tabs below the keyboard as there are in the Phone App. - A small button appears below and to the right of the "End call" button.
+- Beneath the number Zero, the Call button is now an End Call button.
+You can use this button to hang up, but it is easier to just use the Start/Stop Action gesture. - There are no tabs beneath the keyboard as there are in the Phone App. - A small button appears below and to the right of the "End call" button.
 VoiceOver reads it as the "Hide" button.